ivan-kleshnin/subjective-fullstack/README.md

 `bin/` – CLI scripts too big to fit into `package.json`.

-`common/` – types, common helpers
+`common/permissions` – a list of permissions by role (or group).
+I'm pretty convinced a.t.m. that putting permissions in DB is a bad idea.
+The more stuff you have under VCS – the better.
+Code provides much better control and bug-safety than DB (in general).

+`common/types` – Tcomb / TypeScript / Flow types.
+"Type" files also include type-specific but business-logic-generic helpers.

+`common/permissions` –

 `crons/` – one-structure-fits-all approach.
 Write your app code in project, not in crontabs.

 `frontend/` – browser app + styles + (non-content) images + fonts, etc.

-`ignore/` – under ".gitignore".
+`ignore/` – under `.gitignore`.
 I put random temporary stuff here like unfinished docs, etc.

-`public/` – better than "static" because: 1) reminds of security 2) "static" files will be in "src" as well.
+`public/` – better than `static/` because: 1) reminds of security 2) "static" files will be in "src" as well.

-`tests/` – better than "specs" (the latter is obscure as app can have real, human-readable specs).
+`tests/` – better than `specs/` as the latter is obscure .
+An app can have real, human-readable specs.